Qian Wang (Emily) and Zhiyi Xie (Jordan) — China, Study to Work Residence

 Success By Design

-Born in China, Emily Wang moved to New Zealand as a teenage international student in 2002.
+Born in China, Emily Wang moved to New Zealand as a teenage international student.
 Back then she spoke little English and had no idea about New Zealand.

 Today, Emily has a university degree behind her and has forged for herself a successful career in fashion design in New Zealand.
 She also recently secured New Zealand permanent residence together with her partner Jordan.
 The couple are ideal skilled migrants.